How Does Freight Shipping Work?

 Rail is a cost-effective option for long-distance moves, particularly for heavy or bulky items.
 Intermodal shipping combines rail with trucking to provide a balance of cost and door-to-door convenience.

-• Advantages: Lower cost per mile compared to long-haul trucking and a smaller environmental footprint.
+• Pros: Lower cost per mile and a smaller environmental footprint.

-• Disadvantages: Slower transit times and dependence on specific rail infrastructure.
+• Cons: Slower transit times and dependence on specific rail infrastructure.

 Step-by-Step Guide to the Freight Shipping Process